 Micro-Max™Ration fortifier.
 Micro-Max is a low-intake concentrated source of vitamins and minerals for mature horses.
 Micro-Max is ideal for horses that maintain body weight on diets of forage and small amounts of concentrate.
 The use of Micro-Max ensures that all vitamin and mineral requirements of mature horses and ponies are satisfied.
 Because of its low feeding rate, Micro-Max can be fed by itself or mixed with a concentrate.

 EquiShure®Time-released hindgut buffer.
-Developed to combat hindgut acidosis, this innovative, one-of-a-kind delivery system allows for the buffering of the hindgut, the site of fermentation in the horse.
-Choose EquiShure to reduce the risk of hindgut acidosis escalating to laminitis in horses grazing high-fructan pastures, including those at risk for or with a history of laminitis.
+Developed to combat hindgut acidosis, this innovative, one-of-a-kind delivery system allows for buffering of the hindgut, the site of fermentation in the horse.
+Choose EquiShure to reduce the risk of hindgut acidosis escalating to laminitis in horses receiving significant intakes of starch-laden grains as well as those grazing high-fructan pastures, including those at risk for or with a history of laminitis.